slee502/Biodiversity_in_Parks/README.md

 - Which parks have the most biodiversity?
 - Is there a relationship between park size and biodiversity?
 - Which category of species is the most/least observed in the parks?
-- Which category of species has the highest/lowest number of Endangered status observations?
+- Which park has the highest/lowest number of endangered species?
-- Which park has the highest/lowest number of Endangered species?
+- What is the relationship between Nativeness and the Conservation Status?

 ## CODE LOUISVILLE PROJECT FEATURES
 **Feature 1: Read data in.**